-The Wake-On-LAN function allows the network to remotely wake up a Soft Power Down (Soft-Off) PC.
+The Wake-On-LAN function is applicable only when you are using a LAN add-in card that has the same function.
+It allows the network to remotely wake up a Soft Power Down (Soft-Off) PC.
 Your LAN card must support the remote wakeup function.
 Refer to "Wake-On-LAN Connector" in chapter 2 and "Resume On LAN" in the Power Management Setup section in chapter 3 for more information.

-The 5VSB power source of your power supply must support ≥720mA.
+The 5VSB power source of your power supply must support >720mA